 Exxon Knew

-This page features the top documents that the Climate Investigations Center believes lawyers, government officials, journalists, and the public must read to understand the unfolding #ExxonKnew investigations underway in several states.
+This page features the top documents that the Center for Climate Integrity believes lawyers, government officials, journalists, and the public must read to understand the unfolding #ExxonKnew investigations underway in several states.

 There are three basic phases to this story:

-2. What Exxon did to block rising concern about climate change
+2. What Exxon did to deny the threat of climate change and block rising concern

 3. What Exxon would like to hide from investigators now